My Garden - Before And After

-I'm very proud of it, but this project is on a different level - a comprehensive resource I've put together for you in the form of an exclusive membership website.
+I'm very proud of it, but this course is on a different level - a comprehensive resource I've put together for you in the form of an exclusive members-only website.

-It's called the Smiling Gardener Academy and it's for people who want to go the extra mile to create health and abundance in their organic gardens.
+It's for people who want to go the extra mile to grow their own highly nutritious, organic food.

-I pulled on all of my education and experience from a lifetime of gardening - and especially since 2006 when I figured out how to succeed organically - and tried to use every strategy I could think of to make it the healthiest garden possible.
+I pulled on my lifetime of education and experience in organic gardening and tried to use every strategy I could think of to make it the healthiest garden possible.

 And I videotaped the whole process for you, from A-to-Z, over 500 short videos with accompanying text and 1000s of photos.

-I've actually been blown away with the results in the first few years, and it gets better every year.
+I've been very pleased with the results in the first few years and it gets better every year.